NPS – Net Promoter Score – How happy are your customers?

 Looking for more than a basic website?
 Adding more features and functionality will add to your website cost, but they can make the difference between getting customers or getting people to go elsewhere.
 Here’s a quick list of some of the extra features you can get on your site:

 And there’s many, many more.
 If you can think it, a good website developercan build it!
-A website that is designed and built by a website designer and developer and includes professional photography, videos, and copywriting realistically starts at about $7000.
+A website that is designed and built by a website designer and developer.
+And in addition includes professional photography, videos, and copywriting realistically starts at about $7000.

-Online sales have steadily been on the rise, but after COVID-19 changed the way we shop, there has been an enormous spike in sales.
+Online sales have steadily been on the rise, but after COVID-19 changed the way we shop.
+In fact, there was an enormous spike in online sales.
 Many people simply didn’t have the option to go in person, and a lot of those people found that the experience online was good or even better than going in-person.
 Retail giant Wal-Mart in the US saw online sales double since early 2020.
 Of course, they were harder hit than other countries, but they’re planning on focusing much more effort into streamlining the website experience.

 eCommerce websites are websites that have the functionality to sell online.
 They’re quite a bit more complicated to build as it’s very important payment is effective, secure, and goes where it’s supposed to!
 Products also have to be added and organised, with descriptions and imagery to accompany them.
 Getting a professionally-built basic eCommerce site starts at around $5000.